-199.- In the "Warp" command properties select the "Deboss" option to make a cut in the part (The "Emboss" option will add material and the "Scribe" will split the face.)
-Select the cylinder's face in the "Face for Wrap Feature" selection box, activate the "Reverse Direction" option\ and make the depth 0.1".
+199. - In the "Warp" command properties select the "Deboss" option to make a cut in the part.
+(The "Emboss" option will add material and "Scribe" will split the face.)
+Select the cylinder's face in the "Face for Wrap Feature" selection box, and make the depth 0.1".
 Click OK to finish.

-\ As of the writing of this book, if the "Reverse Direction" option is not checked the wrap feature produces incorrect geometry.
+As of the writing of this book if the option "Reverse Direction" is not activated, the Wrap feature fails in this case.